maxfnk1994/TermProject/README.md

 Also, this graph is the first entry to the dashboard later on.
 The user will see an animated graph as an eyecatcher, which shows the differences between these regions over the years.

-In the next section, inflation is plotted comparably.
-This graph will be plotted next to the GDP graph.
-So, the user can compare the development of Inflation and GDP over the years by animated graphs.

 ![gdp](/03_Images/01_NationalAccount/GDP.gif)